Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's got something in their background.

-Everybody's you do an anal exam on anybody, you're gonna find something.
+Everybody's, you do an anal exam on anybody, you're going to find something, a media anal exam.

-So when we hear the ruling class Republican, Mike Castle has got to be elected, we have 51 votes.
+So when we hear the ruling class Republican, Mike Castle has got to be elected, we need 51 votes.

 They're not even talking about 51 votes to save the country.